-Hi, I’m Syama Meagher, CEO of Scaling Retail, and launching your PR on your own can be one of the most difficult and necessary things you’ll have to do for your own business.
-If you don’t have the budget to hire someone at a $1,000 to $10,000 a month, you might be looking to implement many of these strategies that I’m going to share with you right now.
+Launching your PR on your own can be one of the most difficult and necessary things you’ll have to do for your own business.
+If you don’t have the budget to hire someone at a $1,000 to $10,000 a month, you might be looking to implement many of these strategies that I’m going to share with you.

-Number one, I highly suggest signing up for an application called BuzzSumo.
-BuzzSumo allows you to track the top keywords in your niche across different platforms.
-Because you must be wondering, how does everyone end up with all this press?
+I highly suggest signing up for an application called BuzzSumo; it allows you to track the top keywords in your niche across different platforms.
+How does everyone end up with good press?
 Well, it doesn’t happen without knowing all the key blogs and areas of business you should be pitching.
-So don’t think that getting in Vogue is always the best shot here.
+Don’t think that getting in Vogue is always the best shot here.
 You might be looking at targeting different journalists or editors, and those people you’ll be able to find on BuzzSumo.

-Number two, make sure that you have an idea of your targeted list building strategy.
-I’ve seen so many clients take a big list of what’s handed to them and just decide to cold pitch all of these people.
-But guess what, not all of these people give a whatever about what it is that you’re selling because you’re pitching the wrong person.
+Make sure that you have an idea of your targeted list building strategy.
+I’ve seen so many clients take a big list of what’s handed to them and just decide to cold pitch everyone.
+But, not all of these people care about what you’re selling.
 So the big thing here about list building strategies is to make sure you’re targeting the right people.
-So that means going on LinkedIn, make sure they’re still working at that company.
-And then using a platform like Hunter.io to make sure you’ve got the right email address.
-Hunter.io is one of my favorite secret weapons that I actually share with most of my clients.
-It basically allows you to find almost anyone’s email address if you know the company they work for.
-Sounds pretty cool, right?
-Yeah, and it’s free, right.
-So talk about something that’s going to be really useful for you.
+Go on LinkedIn, make sure they’re still working at that company, and then using a platform like Hunter.io to make sure you’ve got the right email address.
+It basically allows you to find almost anyone’s email address, if you know the company they work for, and it’s free.